Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

                 - Then create a new key
                 - Then select the new key
                 - **Note that the key vault and the VM resource must be in the same region**

+    - **Microsoft active directory**
+        - You assign all devices to a domain and then link that domain to active directory -Authenticate/authorize users
+            -Enforce security policies
+            -Validate user permissions
+        - Azure active directory and microsoft active directory are two different things